 Dear Alan, I used to go swimming but I hurt myself.
 My dad was an engineer but not the kind that drives trains.
 My mom is no longer living here.
 I am partly Scottish.
 Mostly Dutch and German.
 I have one of each.
 Both with mom.
 I looked you up in the atlas.
 You must eat a lot of fish there.
 Have you seen Transformers the Movie?
 It is great but the language is tough.
 You have been warned.
 I bought my own stationery.
 I hope you like it.
 Write me soon.
 Your (p)Al. P.S. you are also (p)Al. I wish I was Wildblood.

 Dear (p)Al, Wildblood is just a name.
 It could be Firedriver or Dragonholder.
 I never so called you an eskimo.
 Have you had Space Dust?
 I will put a pack inside for your igloo.
 This weekend I went to Washington to see.
 We saw the Lincoln Memorial and the White House on a golf cart.
 I lost my way in the Natural History Museum and Steven told mom I was a runaway.
 Where I live is close by a lake.
 Some days Dad and me go fishing with his buddies.
-Not kids around.
+No kids here around.
 I like the chickadees.
 You ask a lot of questions.
 There are no scarecrows but I can see a sprayer machine.
 What’s outside your window?
 Your (p)Al

 Dear (p)Al, Today on Kids Incorporated a boy wanted to be a detective in Scotland Yard.
 Martika sang we can’t always get what we want.
 Nobody eats chickadees.
 Now I call one Alan.
 He used to be Crystalranger.
 Steven has a Sega but I never used it.
 The best Dunkirk day is any day they don’t ask me questions.
 Also the substitute picks on me unduly.
-I fall asleep times.
+I fall asleep.
 Worst day was my tooth coming loose and blood running on my books.
 Peter Umberhocker reported me and said I do this sort of thing on purpose.
 The teacher (worst substitute) believed him.
 My brother is called Steven.
 I don’t remember what I told you.
 Here are yours, Sherlock.
 When is a boat a ship?
 What do Scottish detectives eat?
 You been in a war boy?
 You been a tunnel rat?
 Two questions from dad’s buddy Cyrus.
 Your (p)Al

 Dear (p)Al, Dad’s Buddy Cyrus here.
 I’m writing this time and I don’t believe ya.
 Ya got it wrong.
 There an’t no grenades in a water cage boy.
 Tramp get me a beer.
 I seen underground.
 This flies a straight line.
 Now this is Albert.
 I thought your war story was great.
 Alan Chickadee is always busy.
 He’s a blackcap and likes to do his own thing.
 This is a story of Alan Chickadee.
 At nights he sat on the old water tower looking at the moon.
 And at nights he heard the wolfs.
 Alan thought he was a wolf or some ways had a spirit animal inside called Wolf Cody.
 He tried to howl but ithat never happened.
 Come closer or go away, he thought to the moon.
 It’s the distance I don’t care for.
 And that is why wolfs howl.
 End of tale.
 So next week is my birthday.
 Last year we went into Hughesville for wings.
 The biggest cheeseburger they had.
 The choice was mine.
 The waitress had to drive us home.
 Ships can carry a boat.
 Cyrus said you should join the Feds.
 Your (p)Al